locationtech/geomesa/docs/user/nifi.rst

 +-------------------------------+-----------------------------------------------------------------------------------------+
 | ``FeatureWriterCacheTimeout`` | How often feature writers will be flushed to the data store, if caching is enabled      |
 +-------------------------------+-----------------------------------------------------------------------------------------+

+Feature Writer Caching
+^^^^^^^^^^^^^^^^^^^^^^

+Feature writer caching can be used to improve the throughput of processing many small flow files.
+Instead of a new feature writer being created for each flow file, writers are cached and re-used between operations.
+If a writer is idle for the configured timeout, then it will be flushed to the data store and closed.

+Note that if feature writer caching is enabled, features that are processed may not show up in the data store immediately.
+In addition, any features that have been processed but not flushed may be lost if NiFi shuts down unexpectedly.
+To ensure data is properly flushed, stop the processor before shutting down NiFi.

+Alternatively, NiFi's built-in ``MergeContent`` processor can be used to batch up small files.

 Defining SimpleFeatureTypes and Converters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^